The Global Headcount: Uncovering the World’s Current Population!

 Factors Influencing Population

-Several factors population growth and change.
+Several factors influence population growth and change.
 These factors can be either natural or human-made.
 Some of the primary factors include:

 Birth rate: The number of live births per 1,000 individuals in a population.
 High birth rates contribute to population growth, while low birth rates can lead to population decline.